 “I find myself looking for your page when a new magazine arrives.
 They are so restful, so harmonious, so beautiful in themselves, as well as so full of suggestions for actual house furnishing.
 Of course, you have published these pictures to introduce your linoleum, but I am sure you have accomplished much more than that in showing great numbers of people how beautiful a simple home may be.
 You have accomplished more than the articles on ‘Interior Decoration’ in the same magazines in which your advertisements appear.”

 One observer called her the “Dorothy Dix of Decorating.”
-Like the letter above, I tend to believe that Mrs. Brown’s design ideas had much greater impact on “everywoman” Americans that professional interior designers.
+Like the letter above, I tend to believe that Mrs. Brown’s design ideas had much greater impact on “everywoman” Americans than professional interior designers.
 Surely she and her department must have learned from others in the industry.
 But, for their down-to-earth accessibility as well as their sheer reach alone, Mrs. Brown’s designs must have become part of the American psyche.
 A boy’s bedroom she designed with a nautical theme reportedly brought in letters for 10 years!

 I find her designs absolutely delightful!